 Yes, we have many international customers.
 Shipping charges for international orders are computed automatically.
 When you complete your purchase, your software is emailed to you within minutes.
 If you order the radio, it is shipped for an additional FedEX charge computed at checkout.
 The bundle price listed on the Dxtra home page includes shipping for the US only.
 Canada and Hawaii have an additional shipping charge. computed at checkout.
 All customers, is should be noted, get the first $9.50 of shipping included.

-Right here on our web site!
-Our on-line store is ready to accept your order 24 hours a day, 7 days a week.
+The RX-320D is no longer manufactured by Ten-Tec as of September 2013.
+Our store is ready to accept your software order 24 hours a day, 7 days a week.
 Simply fill-in the needed information and submit the data to our secure credit card processing vendor, Verisign.
 We don't maintain your credit card information on our web site at any time.
 We currently accept MasterCard, Visa or American Express credit cards.

 A WorldStation software license is delivered to your e-mail address as an attachment.
 The installation instructions are in the body of the e-mail.
 Usually, you will receive your software within a matter of minutes.
 If our web server is under a heavy processing load, your download request may be queued by the mail system and sent out within an hour.
 You will also receive a new customer e-mail with your unique user id and password.
 If you purchased a radio, you will receive a "cc" copy of your order that is sent to Ten-Tec.
 We monitor our customer downloads, so if there is ever a problem, we guarantee that your download will be retransmitted to you.

 We currently accept Visa, MasterCard and American Express.
 You can use the following cards for international purchases of WorldStation(TM) and/or the RX-320.
 A list of accepted cards follows: